Ashwin231095/e2e-automation/README.md

 # cucumber-protractor-demo

 Demonstrates a setup of Cucumber, Protractor, Webdriver (standalone).
 Using additional dependencies like a HTML reporting tool.
-The tests run on **TodoMVC** specically the Angular2 version on http://todomvc.com/examples/angular2/

 ## Install